Developer Guide

 Test case:

-followed byuser n/xyz
+user n/xyzfollowed byuser n/xyz

 Expected: Error message is shown.
 User’s name is not updated to xyz.
 User’s name remains unchanged. -